luca-s/mpi-master-slave/README.rst

 Example 3
 ---------

-In `Example 3 <https://github.com/luca-s/mpi-master-slave/blob/master/example3.py>`__ we'll see how to assign specific tasks to specific slaves.
-This is useful when slaves have a long initialization time (resource acquicistion from database, network folder, or any long preparation step) and they can skip this initialization if they get assigned tasks involbing the same resources.

-This is a common scenario when a slave has to perform an initial resources loading (from Database, network directory, network service, etc) before starting the computation.
-If the Master can assign the next task that deal with the same resources to the slave that has already loaded that resources, that would save much time becasue the slace has the resources in memory already.
+In `Example 3 <https://github.com/luca-s/mpi-master-slave/blob/master/example3.py>`__ we'll see how to assign specific tasks to specific slaves so that the latter can re-use part of previous work.
+This is a common scenario when a slave has to perform an initialization phase where it acquires resources (Database, network directory, network service, etc) or it has to pre-compute something, before starting its task.
+If the Master can assign the next task that deal with the same resources to the slave that has already loaded that resources, that would save much time becasue the slave has the resources in memory already.

 This is the Slave code that simulate the time required to initialize the job for a specific resource.